muhannadnouri/muhannadnouri.github.io/content/about/_index.md

 title = "About"
 +++

 I’m a Computer Science graduate from the University of Calgary with a Bachelor of Science in Computer Science with a Concentration in Software Engineering.
-In my spare time, I enjoy going to the mountains, reading, and finding new ways to automate more things in my house.
+In my spare time, I enjoy going to the mountains, reading, and finding new ways to automate more things in my home.

 <img
     style="